 Having strongbacks will make quite a noticeable difference.
 With them, all elements of the floor including joists, subflooring and strongbacks are working together as a unit.
 Best of all, strongbacks can be put in with minimal price and minimal effort, so there’s really no reason not to install them.

-If you have any questions, contact your Open-Joist Triforce representative, or just ask me here in the blog.
+If you have any questions, contact your open joist TRIFORCE® representative, or just ask us here in the blog.